GRACEDOFGOD/Retail-Sales-Visualization-and-Insights/README.md

-# 📊 Sales Data Analysis: Uncovering Trends and Insights
+# 📊 Sales Data Analysis and Visualization with Python: Uncovering Trends and Insights

 In today’s competitive market, understanding customer behavior and optimizing sales strategies is crucial.
 This project performs an end-to-end analysis of real-world sales data to extract actionable insights.